nocomplexity/0complexity/rationaleof0cxprinciples.rst

 - Make sure that your business or system is not depended on the same small group of people.
 - Put effort in a process for seamless transfers of activities from one resource to another if needed.
 What is easy for you can be hard and complex for others.
 How long does it take before some other new group can maintain your business and IT systems?
 - Humans do have a very bad intuition for nonlinear systems.
 Unfortunately, the whole world and all complex systems are characterised by nonlinear dynamic behaviour.
 - Most humans are very bad at predicting the future.
 So focus on a clear time scale that you can oversee.
-If your time scale is too far in the future, many unforeseen factors will increase the creation of your business or product.
+If your time scale is too far in the future, many unforeseen factors will impact the creation of your business or product.
 So keep complexity low by limiting the time scale.
 - Safety first.
 Strive to avoid disasters rather than to attain an optimum for a simple solution.
 Lives of people matter.